 What if all of the server fan noise and all the noise emanating from the cooling equipment went away?

 The data centre would be virtually silent!
-Is that possible?
+Is this possible?
 It is possible by going with liquid cooling servers.

 Liquid cooling servers do not have fans and make zero noise.
 There are two different types – emersion and direct to chip (sometimes called cold plate).